GiteshWagh/website/content/post/Hugo-World's-Fastest-Framework-For-Website-Building.md

     "gohugo",
     "Web Development"
 ]
-featureImage = "/images/Hugo.png"
+featureImage = "/images/Hugo Tutorial.png"
-thumbnail = "/images/Hugo.png"
+featureImageAlt = "Hugo : World's Fastest Framework For Website Building" thumbnail = "/images/Hugo Tutorial.png"
 toc = true
 +++

 Hey Guys👋,
 Let's Learn Everything About Hugo: The World's fastest Framework For Website Development.

 ## What Is Hugo?

 Hugo is the world's fastest framework for website building.
 Hugo is a fast and modern static site generator.
 Hugo is based on the Go programming language.
-It supports multiple **free hosting** platforms like **Github, Gitlab, Netlify, etc.** Hugo provides us with various templates for web designing at zero cost.
+It supports multiple **Free Hosting** platforms like **Github, Gitlab, Netlify, Etc...**
+Hugo provides us with various 700+ templates for web designing at zero cost.
 Hugo is one of the popular frameworks for building a website in a few minutes.
-Hugo uses **Go, HTML, CSS, etc.** for its rich content.
+Hugo uses **Go, HTML, CSS, etc.** for its rich features.

-# Hugo Features
+## Hugo Features

 * Zero cost for building a website.
 * Free hosting.
 * Fast speed( At **<1ms** per page ).